Battle of Vaprio d'Adda: Battle

 Between November 9 and 10, the Franco-Venetian army, composed by 8,000 infantry and 1,200 cavalry, camped between Truccazzano and Cassano d'Adda and fortified their side of their river with aboundant artillery.
 On November 11, Colonna, Federico II Gonzaga and Bande Nere had approached their positions and started scouting for a place to cross the river by.
-After nightfall, Colonna had a contingent of Italian and German soldiers feint an advance towards Treviglio before heading three kilometers north to Rivolta d'Adda, where they planted their artillery and started a firing exchange with the French.
+After nightfall, Colonna had a contingent of Italian and German soldiers feign an advance towards Treviglio before heading three kilometers north to Rivolta d'Adda, where they planted their artillery and started a firing exchange with the French.
 In reality, this maneuver was also a feint, conceived to divert the enemy forces and allow the Imperials to cross the river in a move similar to Alexander the Great in the Hydaspes.

-On November 13, an Italian and Spanish found Vaprio d'Adda lightly defended and crossed the river in boats.
+On November 13, the Italian and Spanish found Vaprio d'Adda lightly defended and crossed the river in boats.
 The French had only stationed there a light cavalry company, which was soon overwhelmed.
 The French cavalry asked for reinforcements from Groppello d'Adda, leading to the arrival of Lescun with 2,400 infantry, 1,000 gendarmes and light artillery, provoking a clash where the Imperial advance seemed to be checked.
 By night, however, the main Imperial artillery had arrived from Canonica d'Adda and fired on the French lines, which was followed by the cavalry led by Giovanni della Bande Nere and Gian Giacomo Medici, who defeated their French and Venetian counterparts led by Mercurio Bua and Ugo Pepoli.
 By November 15, Colonna's army had crossed in its entirety and forced the Franco-Venetian army to fall back towards Melegnano.